Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Solution Approach

-The last acceleration strategy incorporates a timed warm-start procedure.
-The outcome of a single round of SOS2-CD may depend on the initial solution.
-From a random set of initial solutions, the basic implementation repeats SOS2-CD until a computational time budget limit has elapsed.
-Each repetition of SOS2-CD is called a {\it trajectory.} The best fare parameters found across all trajectories are returned.
-Convergence to higher quality solutions may be more likely given intelligent initializations.
-We can warm-start the algorithm by first obtaining a few samples in the region with a specified $warmStartProcedure$, and selecting the best starting points from them.
-The $warmStartProcedure$ might simply be uniform sampling from the region, or it can consist of searching the space in a more principled way, such as with Bayesian Optimization.
+Finally, we mitigate SOS2-CD's sensitivity to random initializations by leveraging warm-starts.
+The outcome of a single run of Algorithm \ref{A:SOS2_CD} depends on the initial solution $\bm{y}^{(0)}$.
+The overall algorithm (Algorithm \ref{A:SOS2_CD_augmented}) repeats SOS2-CD until a computational time budget is reached.
+Each run of SOS2-CD (Algorithm \ref{A:SOS2_CD}) is called a {\it trajectory.} The best fare parameters found across all trajectories are returned.
+Convergence to higher quality solutions is more likely with intelligent initializations.
+We warm-start the algorithm by first obtaining a few samples with a specified $warmStartProcedure$, and selecting the best starting points from them.
+The $warmStartProcedure$ might simply be uniform sampling from the solution space, or it can consist of searching the space in a more principled way, such as with Bayesian Optimization.

-Algorithm \ref{A:SOS2_CD_augmented} presents the overall solution algorithm. $\tau^{WS}$ and $\tau$ each define the time limits devoted to the warm-start and SOS2-CD procedures, respectively.
-The arguments $random$ and $multidim$ are Booleans indicating whether randomized and/or multidimensional search directions will be used.
-The $warmStartProcedure$ specifies the procedure for generating informed initializations.
+Algorithm \ref{A:SOS2_CD_augmented} presents the overall solution algorithm, with $\tau^{WS}$ and $\tau$ as the time limits on the warm-start and SOS2-CD procedures, respectively.
+The Boolean arguments $random$ and $multidim$ indicate whether randomized and/or multidimensional search directions are used.
+The procedure for generating informed initializations is specified by the argument $warmStartProcedure$.